apostrophecms/docs/docs/cookbook/reusing-standard-fields.md

 In this code, we are defining the initial state of our `AposSchema` Vue component using the data option.
 The data option is a function that returns an object with properties that represent the component's initial state.

-First, we call a self-defined method called `getNext()` to retrieve the current values for our schema fields and assign them to the `next` constant.
+First, we call a self-defined method called `getNext()` to retrieve the current values for our schema fields and assign them to `next`.

-Next, we access the schema we used in our `grade` piece through the `apos.modules` object.
-Remember that we extended the `getBrowserData()` method to add that schema to the `req` as `gradeSchema`.
+We access the schema we used in our `student` piece through the `apos.modules` object.
+Remember that we extended the `getBrowserData()` method to make the schema available as `gradeSchema`.

 Finally, we return an object with three properties:
-* `next`: the value of next
+* `next`: the initial value of next
 * `gradeSchemaInput`: an object with a property called data that contains the value of `next`.
 This is used to set the `v-model` of the `AposSchema` component
 * `gradeSchema`: the schema of our custom field as an array.
 This is used to set the `:schema` of the `AposSchema` component